jasonzhang2022/algorithm/src/main/java/jason/algorithm/geometry/readme.md

 **How to express a line**
 1. A line can be defined as two points.
 2. A line can be expressed as y=Slope*x+b.
 Where slope will be (point1.y-point2.y)/(point1.x-point2.x). b=point1.y-Slope*point1.x
-3. A line can be expressed as Ax+By=C, the perpendicular line is -Bx+Ay=D. This expression is bettern since we don't need treating vertical line as a special case.
+3. A line can be expressed as Ax+By=C, the perpendicular line is -Bx+Ay=D. This expression is better since we don't need treating vertical line as a special case.
 The slope will be -A/B.

  We only have two points, but we have three variables here.
 So we have a infinite set of (A, B, C) combination.
 We can fix
 + A = y2-y1